cminers/braiins-os/README.md

 content.
 In a special situation that a new firmware needs to upgrade also a U-Boot or a FPGA bitstream.
 Occasionally, a bash script (*COMMAND*) can also be added.
 It is run before in pre-init phase of the standard system upgrade process.
-It can contain some control checks or fixes of previous firmware running on a miner.
+It can contain some control checks or fixes of previous firmware running on a device.
 The source code of this script is stored in the OpenWrt repository but must be configured externally that it is included to the output image.
 The following list contains all sysupgrade components supported by the firmware:

 * *command* - bash script executed during firmware system upgrade
-* *uboot* - the U-Boot image for upgrading previous one (it can brick the miner)
+* *uboot* - the U-Boot image for upgrading previous one (it can brick the device)
-* *fpga* - the FPGA bitstream (the miner has auto recovery process which can rescue a miner when the new bitstream does not work)
+* *fpga* - the FPGA bitstream (the device has auto recovery process which can rescue a device when the new bitstream does not work)

 ```bash